Belafon/SoftwareSystemArchitectures_Projects/quality_requirement_scenarios.md

 ## Performance
+1.   - Stimulus Source: Business Processor (Automatic Scheduller Caller)
-1.   - Automatic scheduller caller (stimulus source): Sends request to Automatic Scheduler (artifact) to schedule tickets.
+     - Stimulus: Stimulus Source sends request to Automatic Scheduler (artifact) to schedule tickets and the results are not provided in a reasonable time.
-     - Artifact: Automatic Scheduler: Scheduling algorithm has to be able to finish in a reasonable time.
-     - Response: The scheduling algorithm can make compromises in teacher preferences to finish in a reasonable time.
+     - Artifact: Collision Controller (Automatic Scheduler)
+     - Response: The system can analyze the task to estimate the time needed to schedule tickets.
+If the time is too long, the system can notify the user and ask for permission to make compromises.

 ## Security
 ## Scalability